Wearing face coverings in schools

 Schools can implement some practical measures around physical distancing for children, such as spacing out queues of children coming into classrooms or staggering play times to avoid mixing between different year levels and classes.

 Safety of staff and parents mixing with each other

 The main risk of transmission of coronavirus (COVID-19) in the school environment is between adults.
 Staff and parents will be required to practise physical distancing and avoid long periods of time in close contact with other adults.

-In metropolitan and regional schools, and rural schools where there is any risk of congregation at school entry and exit points, schools should introduce staggered drop off and pick up times.
+In schools where there is any risk of congregation at school entry and exit points, schools should introduce staggered drop off and pick up times.

-Parents should enter the school grounds only when essential and minimise their time and practise physical distancing when onsite.
+You should enter the school grounds only when essential and minimise your time and practise physical distancing when onsite.